Island and Tower

 She runs her finger from the bridge of my nose to the tip of the nose.

-Shazira laughs in joy, and I am so happy to be here, and hear that beautiful, awesome laugh that fills the night.
+Shazira laughs in joy, and I am so happy to be here, and hear that beautiful, awesome laugh fill the night.

 We walk together toward the edge of the deck.